The motivation behind this project

 Acne

-I never understood it – how could a man in his thirties have acne?
-As a teenager, I accepted it, but to be worried about pimples on my face at 35?
+I could never understand it—how can a guy in his thirties have acne?
+As a teenager I accepted it, but worrying about pimples at 35?
 Unbelievable.

-Decrease in stress levels
+Lower stress levels

-Mental condition
+Mental performance

 Summary